ATL64/Mr.Si/README.md

 And paste the corresponding information in each file.
 Then just run the notebook.
 Beware that if you increase the n of urls and n of snippets, it might take more than just a few minutes to run the final function.

+You can also run the Run Searcher notebook to load all functions as a package and run queries in a clean notebook.

-With 15 urls and 25 snippets, you should expect 1-3 minutes execution time.
-Unforutnately had to sleep(1) due to rate limit of rapid api.
+With 15 urls and 25 snippets, you should expect 1-3 minutes execution time and around 20 cents of OpenAI cost for the embeddings and GPT-3 completion.
+Unforutnately had to sleep(1) due to rate limit of rapid api, making it this slow.
 GPT3 API somwtimes returns 'overloaded', but should still run fine.

 # Next